 Angular momentum is basically the impetus an athlete gets from takeoff.
 It’s equal to the athlete’s moment of inertia (basically a measure of how far their body mass is spread out in space) multiplied by their rotational velocity (how fast they’re spinning).
 The more outstretched an athlete is, the slower he or she spins.
 So Richards’ computer’s most useful piece of advice: how and when athletes should contract their bodies to manage more revolutions.

-Many of America’s top skaters have participated in the study, Richards says, including Nathan Chen.
-“If they can optimize what they’re doing when they’re in the air, in the flight phase of the jump, then they can usually land the jump pretty easily.
-Nathan’s done that quite well,” Richards says.
-“He had a pretty good spin rate when he started but clearly he’s made it far more consistent.”
+Many of America’s top skaters have participated in the study, Richards says.
+“If they can optimize what they’re doing when they’re in the air, in the flight phase of the jump, then they can usually land the jump pretty easily.”

 There’s no signal that skaters have reached their limit.
 The next jump skaters will conquer is the quadruple Axel—a forward-facing jump with four and a half rotations.
 And some coaches are beginning to look even further ahead.